39+ Detailed NFT Statistics In 2023 [Updated]

 Due to their rarity, they are incredibly popular.
 For example, CryptoPunk #7523 sold for around $11.8 million, whereas #3100 CryptoPunk sold for $7.7 million, making them the 4th & 5th highest NFT sales, respectively.

-7.)
-The Largest NFT Marketplace is OpenSea.
-(Medium, DappRadar)
+9.)
+The Largest NFT Marketplace Is OpenSea

 OpenSea is the largest P2P marketplace for Non Fungible Tokens, with a total trading volume of roughly $14.68 billion.